HicaroD/tChat/README.md

 # tChat
 **WARNING: This project is a work in progress!**

+The first "t" stands for "Twitch" or "Terminal"?
+I don't know, maybe both

 <div align="center">
  <img src="./img/new_version.png">
  <p> <i> A terminal Twitch Chat written in Python</i> </p>